-The Corporation is a growth-oriented, U.S.-based mining company involved in the exploration, development and production of gold and silver mineral deposits in the United States, primarily the State of Nevada.
-The Corporation has plans to build a comprehensive Nevada mining complex, and is in the process of developing multiple mining operations to achieve its objective of becoming a stand-alone gold producer.
+The Corporation is a growth-oriented, U.S.-based mining company involved in the exploration, development and production of gold, silver, and poly-metallic mineral deposits in the United States, primarily the State of Nevada.
+The Corporation has plans to build a comprehensive Nevada mining complex and is in the process of developing multiple mining operations to achieve its objective of becoming a stand-alone gold producer.